Context: Why “GeoAI” fails without standards

 - Results are difficult to reproduce or audit – especially in crisis situations where trust, provenance, access control, and context are crucial.

-The OGC AI-DGGS pilot project for disaster management addressed this issue precisely: not “AI as a demo,” but AI as an orchestrator for interoperable geoservices – with a clear focus on standards, implementability, and real-world integration challenges.
+The OGC AI-DGGS pilot project for disaster management addressed precisely this issue: not “AI as a demo,” but AI as an orchestrator for interoperable geoservices – with a clear focus on standards, implementability, and real-world frictions.

 What we built and demonstrated in the pilot